Our final Love Hunt Blog before Valentine’s Day is all about its chubby little mascot: Cupid. Check out the whole series here, here and here!

 Most commonly though the Romans knew little Cupid as the son of Venus, Goddess of beauty.
 Her husband was Vulcan, but Cupid’s father is Mars, God of War, naughty!
 (This might be useful on your hunt!)

 The winged archer is a symbol of how flighty love makes us, and he carries a bow because love wounds us from afar.
 He is also sometimes depicted as blind, to show how love is indiscriminate and makes us blind to all else.

 You might also find him riding dolphins on fountains and other classical architecture.
 Though clearly many Roman artists had clearly never seen an actual dolphin before ever in their lives.

 In the ‘Beast’s’ castle Psyche is entertained by songs, and dinners that serve themselves as she slowly starts to fall for the mysterious beast she never sees… Sound familiar?
 (Be our guest, be our guest… what’s the story?
 Have you guessed?)
-Until one night she sneaks into Cupid’s room as he sleeps and is so startled by his beauty, that she stumbles into his nearby arrows and falls head over heels for him too!
+Until one night she sneaks into Cupid’s room as he sleeps.
+She is so startled by his beauty, that she stumbles into his nearby arrows and falls head over heels for him too!

 After some brief torturous quests to the Underworld to placate Venus, her jealous mother-in-law, Psyche is given ambrosia by Zeus, king of the gods.
 This makes her immortal and Cupid and Psyche live happily ever after!
 Their wedding feast was second only to Thetis and Peleus, also found in our Love hunt!